microsoft/MLOpsPython/README.md

 DevOps for AI will help you to understand how to build the Continuous Integration and Continuous Delivery pipeline for a ML/AI project.
 We will be using the Azure DevOps Project for build and release/deployment pipelines along with Azure ML services for model retraining pipeline, model management and operationalization.

 This template contains code and pipeline definition for a machine learning project demonstrating how to automate the end to end ML/AI project.
-The build pipelines include DevOps tasks for data sanity test, unit test, model training on different compute targets, model version management, model evaluation/model selection, model deployment as realtime web service, staged deployment to QA/prod, integration testing and functional testing.
+The build pipelines include DevOps tasks for data sanity test, unit test, model training on different compute targets, model version management, model evaluation/model selection, model deployment as realtime web service, staged deployment to QA/prod and integration testing.

 ## Prerequisite